mhuang233/mhuang233/README.md

 I am pursuing research in Bayesian statistics, machine learning, and causal inference.
 Currently, my work focuses on Bayesian nonparametrics and its application in large scale clustered data.

-Prior to joining UW-Madison, I graduated with a MS in Quantitative Methods under the supervision of [Prof. Carolyn Anderson](https://stat.illinois.edu/directory/profile/cja) at Uinversity of Illinois at Urbana Champaign (2019).
+Prior to joining UW-Madison, I graduated with an MS in Quantitative Methods under the supervision of [Prof. Carolyn Anderson](https://stat.illinois.edu/directory/profile/cja) at Uinversity of Illinois at Urbana Champaign (2019).
 My CV and contact details can be found on my [website](https://ajinkya-k.github.io/).